AgPipeline/drone-makeflow/README.md

 This is the default format for specifying plot geometries.

 * Scientific Filesystem <a name="scif" />
-We use the [Scientific Filesystem](https://sci-f.github.io/) to organize our applications, provide ease of execution, and to assist in reproducability.
+We use the [Scientific Filesystem](https://sci-f.github.io/) to organize our applications, provide ease of execution, and to assist in reproducibility.

 * Shapefile <a name="shapefile_def" />
 In this document we use the term "shapefile" to refer to all the files ending in `.shp`, `.shx`, `.dbf`, and `.prj` that have the same name.